abradshaw/getting-started-with-satellite-6-command-line/configure_the_server_for_provisioning/domains.md

 ```

-Domains can and indeed should be part of your  **location** and **organisation**, so we shall probably have to move the it.
+Domains can and indeed should be part of your  **location** and **organisation**, so we shall probably have to move it.
 We can do this with

 ```
 hammer location add-domain --domain "example.com" --name "Europe"